Safeguarding Children Policy

 - The Manager / DSL will inform OFSTED that a referral has been made contacting OFSTED on 0300 1231231.

-School of Play will at all times follow the advice and the procedures set out by Trafford Strategic Safeguarding Partnership (TSSP)
+School of Play will always follow the advice and the procedures set out by Trafford Strategic Safeguarding Partnership (TSSP)